+- test -x /opt/puppetlabs/bin/puppet && /opt/puppetlabs/bin/puppet agent –tv

-In this process, the bootstrap.sh script, which is executed as last, sets up the required components: mostly installing and running the puppet agent to setup the server using Puttet.
+In this process, the bootstrap.sh script, which is executed as last, sets up the required components: mostly installing and running the puppet agent to setup the server using Puppet.

 Puppet is an IT automation ecosystem, enforcing the state of an infrastructure using a declarative language.
 Software Configuration Management allows to specify what software needs to be installed on a particular server and how it should be configured.
 Puppet is following an agent/master approach: an agent runs on the node (server, virtual machine…), this agent collects first information about the local node (e.g. network and kernel information, Operating System details and location) and connects securely to a master (puppet.gnubila.fr for the time being).
 Then the master, based on the information provided by the agent, builds and sends back to the agent a catalogue of resources with their configuration and interdependencies, applies it to the local node, putting every resource (package, file, service…) in the state described in the catalogue.
 So once the Puppet run has completed, the state of the virtual machine should reflect the desired state that was described and configured on the puppet master.